Here’s How It All Started

-I looked over to my husband, deep in slumber, and decided I must be dreaming, then rolled over to drift off again.
-The voice repeated, “I want you to write a book.”
+I looked over to my husband, who was deep in slumber, so I decided I must be dreaming.
+I rolled over to drift off again, but the voice woke me again.
+“I want you to write a book.”

 I pawed around for the TV remote, then saw the television was already off.
 That’s when I heard the voice for a third time, loud and clear, “I want you to write a book.”

-I knew I was awake, I knew I was sober, and I knew I was hearing voices.
-I FREAKED!
+I knew I was awake.
+I knew I was sober, but I also I knew I was hearing voices.

 After that, I spent months of emotional drama: Do I write?
 Do I not?
 Am I up to the task?
 How will I handle my fame and fortune?
 Who will take care of my children (who aren’t even born yet), while Katie Couric interviews me?

 A friend lovingly suggested I do as the voice instructed first, then worry about the rest later.
 Her actual words were, “Shut up, sit down and write.”